JarryShaw/PyPCAPKit/docs/source/pcapkit/utilities/logging.rst

 .. note::

-   Two related issues are deliberately left alone for now:
+   The warning channel is documented separately, in :doc:`warnings`.
+In short:
-   :func:`pcapkit.utilities.warnings.warn` reports every warning twice, once through :mod:`logging` and once through :mod:`warnings`; and :class:`~pcapkit.utilities.warnings.BaseWarning` calls :func:`warnings.simplefilter` outside development mode, which mutates the process-wide warning filters.
-Both change observable behaviour well beyond logging and belong in their own change.
+   :func:`pcapkit.utilities.warnings.warn` reports each warning exactly once per channel -- one :data:`logging.WARNING` record and one :func:`warnings.warn` -- and constructing a warning no longer mutates the process-wide warning filters, so suppression is the application's to configure.